 Personal statements and essays give you a chance to represent yourself “beyond your numbers.”
-They can be open-ended or directive.
-If directive, answer the question.
-If open-ended, be sure to include your motivation and qualifications for the profession.

 Personal statements may mention an activity or experience that you will be doing during the summer in which you are applying, but which you cannot list in the application yet.
 Be sure to clarify.
+Use your Personal Statement to distinguish yourself from other applicants and let Admissions Committees know who you are and why you are interested in becoming a healthcare professional.

 Personal statements and essays are critically important and the most difficult part of the application.
 TAKE TIME before submitting your application to perfect your statement and/or required essay(s).
 There is no opportunity to resubmit.